 Broadly speaking, premises liability claims related to dangerous property conditions that cause injuries to guests or visitors on someone else’s property.
 Pennsylvania law requires property owners to keep their property in a reasonably safe condition and when they fail to do that and others are injured as a result, property owners may be liable.
-Premises liability attorneys know that people injured on someone else’s property are often reluctant to bring claims for their injuries and damages and that is unfortunate because when someone’s negligence leads to another’s injuries, they should be held accountable for their negligence and injured parties should be compensated.
+Premises liability lawyers know that people injured on someone else’s property are often reluctant to bring claims for their injuries and damages and that is unfortunate because when someone’s negligence leads to another’s injuries, they should be held accountable for their negligence and injured parties should be compensated.

 Types of premises liability cases and injuries